ericcurtin/dnf-bootc/README.md

 ## Features not available

 Only installs and removes are available.
-Other features should be run and appended to `/var/Containerfile` manually. `/var/Containerfile` relies on keeping the state in sync with the local system, by appending a `RUN ` command to a previous known state in the `/var/Containerfile`.
+Other features should be run and appended to `/var/Containerfile` manually. `/var/Containerfile` relies on keeping the state in sync with the local system, by appending a `RUN ` command to a previously known state in the `/var/Containerfile`.

 An example of a feature that `/var/dnf-bootc` doesn't automatically account for would be, adding a third party repo.
 To do this, we may add lines to `/var/Containerfile` like this: